Susanna Hoffs: Solo career

-In 1991, Hoffs released her first post-Bangles solo album, When You're a Boy.
-It begins with the Billboard Top 40 single "My Side of the Bed", which also charted in the UK at number 44.
-It includes the track "Unconditional Love" and ends with a cover of "Boys Keep Swinging", the 1979 song written by David Bowie and Brian Eno.
-The album was a critical failure; it reached number 83 in the US album charts and number 56 in the UK album charts.
-In The Times, Sinclair felt that with the exception of the Bowie cover, the album was an "airbrushed exercise in boredom".
-It was rated as a "dud" by Christgau.
-In The Encyclopedia of Popular Music (2006), Colin Larkin gave the album 2 out of 5 stars, and argued that it "failed to maintain the interest of the mainstream fans who had discovered the Bangles in the wake of the smash single 'Eternal Flame', while simultaneously alienating the Paisley Underground loyalists with its AOR [Adult-oriented rock] clichés".
-The Trouser Press Record Guide entry by Ira Robbins panned the album as a "no-holds-barred commercial bore".
-One upbeat assessment was provided by Alan Neister of The Globe and Mail, who found the album as good as the Bangles' best work: "Both as a songwriter and a song consumer, Hoffs has an ear fine-tuned to a great hook, and there isn't a song on this album that isn't hummable on the very first listen."
-Jimmy Nicol of Q Magazine gave the album four out of five stars and wrote that Hoffs was extending into "undreamed of territories", adding "She reveals herself to be a highly inventive composer, lyricist – and even humourist".
+Hoffs' debut solo studio album, When You're a Boy, was released by Columbia Records in January 1991, 10 years to the month from the earliest days of the Bangles.
+The leadoff track and first single, "My Side of the Bed", reached the US Billboard Top 40 and also charted in the UK at number 44.
+The album also includes "Unconditional Love" (co-written by Cyndi Lauper) and ends with a cover of "Boys Keep Swinging", a 1979 song written by David Bowie and Brian Eno.
+The album's critical reception was mixed and it was not a commercial success compared with the Bangles; it reached number 83 on the US album charts and number 56 in the UK.
+In The Times, critic David Sinclair felt that with the exception of the Bowie cover, the album was an "airbrushed exercise in boredom".
+It was also rated a "dud" by Robert Christgau in the Village Voice.
+In The Encyclopedia of Popular Music, Colin Larkin gave the album 2 out of 5 stars, arguing that it "failed to maintain the interest of the mainstream fans who had discovered the Bangles in the wake of the smash single 'Eternal Flame', while simultaneously alienating the Paisley Underground loyalists with its AOR [adult-oriented rock] clichés".
+The Trouser Press Record Guide entry on Hoffs by Ira Robbins panned the album as a "no-holds-barred commercial bore".
+Not all critics were as harsh.
+In his upbeat assessment for The Globe and Mail, Alan Neister found the album as good as the Bangles' best work: "Both as a songwriter and a song consumer, Hoffs has an ear fine-tuned to a great hook, and there isn't a song on this album that isn't hummable on the very first listen."
+Jimmy Nicol of Q Magazine gave the album 4 out of 5 stars and wrote that Hoffs was extending into "undreamed of territories", adding: "She reveals herself to be a highly inventive composer, lyricist – and even humourist."